Xinnji/TravelerMUD/README.md

 # TravelerMUD
 The skeleton for my very own Multi User Dimension.
+This is an old version that I never finished.
+Rather than delete it permanently I decided to branch and leave it for posterity.
+The new and living branch is on main.
 ## Files
 - server.py - start a process that accepts client connections and opens a world json file.
 - client.py - connect to a hosted server and take user input to direct player objects.